wcschroe/HP_2_Zone_MeltTest_Binaries/README.md

 ### If you are unfamiliar with Github:
 Simply click the green "clone or download" at the top right of the file list and download as a zip file.

 Extract the zip to a location of your choosing.
-This folder and its contents will need to be manually removed and replaced upon every firmware update so old files wont be used by mistake.
+Upon updates, the .hex file will need to be replaced with the latest manually to avoid uploading an old version

 ## Uploading the binary HEX file